eacandelas/eacandelas.github.io/_posts/2020-2-3-LibrariesToASF4.md

 ## Resolve routes on includes.

 The copied files were arranged on ASF3 fashion, so when imported some include paths will not be correct.
-The way I fixed this is to run `make` on the gcc file and wait for the errors raised at compile, some of them will show that the file is unknown.
+The way I fixed this is to run `make` on the gcc file and wait for the errors raised at compilation time, some of them will show that the file is unknown.
 So go there and fix those paths.

 **Caution, only modify the includes starting with "MQTT".**